MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/enable-archive-mailboxes.md

 ## Enable an archive mailbox

-Configuration to manage archive mailboxes is moving from the Microsoft 365 Purview compliance center to the new Exchange admin center.
+Configuration to manage archive mailboxes is moving from the Microsoft 365 Purview compliance portal to the new Exchange admin center.

 ### Use the new Exchange admin center to enable an archive mailbox